deimonn/void-guides/1. Installation/Guide.md

 ## First boot

 Update the system.
-You may possibly need to invoke xbps multiple times for this:
+You may possibly need to invoke xbps multiple times for this, depending on how up-to-date your image is:

 ```Shell
 sudo xbps-install -Su